In bloodied front-line town, Ukrainian forces push Russians back

 The few residents who stayed seemed shocked.
 Over two visits to the village, Post reporters saw only two civilian residents.
 One was Ivan Batsiura, 68, the owner of a small farm where he raised chickens and goats, who remained with his wife.

-“We don’t want to leave our house,” said Batsiura, who had a mustache, black frgray glasses andgraye a grey hat.
+“We don’t want to leave our house,” said Batsiura, who had a mustache, glasses and a gray hat.
 He refused to speak about what happened inside the village and appeared still traumatized.

 He walked into his house and came out with a framed photo of himself and his granddaughter, Dasha.
 He gave a Post translator a phone number for his daughter and son-in-law.
 He had not spoken to them since his birthday, on Feb.
 27 — two days before the Russians arrived.
 There had been no cell reception, and he was cut off from the world.